Highlights for vorinostat

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-Visit your doctor for regular check ups.
-Report any side effects.
-You will need blood work done while you are taking this medicine.\n\nTalk to your doctor about how many glasses of water to drink each day.
-It is important to drink plenty of fluids and to avoid dehydration.\n\nIf the capsules of this medicine is broken or opened, do not touch the capsules or the powder contents of the capsules.
-If the powder gets on your skin or in your eyes, wash the area well with plenty of water.
-Call your doctor.\n\nDo not become pregnant while taking this medicine.
+Do not become pregnant while taking this medicine.
 Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
 There is a potential for serious side effects to an unborn child.
 Talk to your health care professional or pharmacist for more information.
 Do not breast-feed an infant while taking this medicine.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Throw away any unused medicine after the expiration date.

 How Much Does vorinostat Cost?